Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Noise-induced transitions

-For $r<r^*$, a new type of dynamics appear, characterized by the presence of bumps of activity, i.e. localized stationary patterns.
-These are evidenced for initial conditions equal to zero except on an interval $[a,b]\in\mathbbm{S}^1$.
-For $\Lambda=1$, non spatially homogenous solutions appear, composed of a specific number of bumps that depends on the width of the interval $[a,b]$.
-As noise is increased, these bumps tend to split in two different bumps of the same spatial size and either stabilize, or split again, a phenomenon strongly evocative of the patterns observed in a different context by Coombes and Owen in~\cite{coombes-owen:07}.
-This sequence of bump splitting can either stabilize into a stationary pattern composed of several bumps or appear repetitively depending on the value of the noise parameter.
-For relatively small noise values ($\Lambda<1.7$), the activity stabilizes on a stationary pattern which is not spatially homogeneous, and the number of bumps and their shape depend both on the initial condition chosen and on the value of the noise.
+For smaller ratios, a new type of dynamics appears in the parameter region (A) characterized by the presence localized stationary patterns of activity (bumps).
+The number and stability of these bumps depend on the level of noise: as noise is increased, bumps tend to split in two different bumps of the same spatial size and either stabilize, or split again.
+This phenomenon is strongly evocative of the patterns observed in a different context by Coombes and Owen in~\cite{coombes-owen:07}.
+This sequence of bump splitting either stabilizes on a stationary pattern composed of several bumps (Figs.~\ref{fig:Anatom1}(b)-(g)), or repeat indefinitely and irregularly for higher noise levels (Fig.~\ref{fig:Anatom1}(h)).
 It is interesting to note that we observed that for $\Lambda>1.5$, the stationary pattern found is spatially periodic, characterized by a specific wavenumber increasing as noise is increased, and depending on the type of initial condition chosen.
-For instance, we show in Figure~\ref{fig:8Bumps} the case of $\Lambda=1.5$ and initial condition zero except on $[0,0.05]$ where it is equal to $5$ (IC1), where the stationary behavior is characterized a spatially periodic pattern with wavenumber $8$, and for initial condition zero except on $[0,0.05]\cup [0.1,0.15]$ where it is equal to $5$, the same kind of phenomenon appears and stabilizes on a pattern with wavenumber equal to $9$.
+For instance, we show in Figure~\ref{fig:8Bumps} the case of $\Lambda=1.5$ and initial condition zero except on $[0,0.05]$ where it is equal to $5$ (IC1), where the stationary behavior is characterized by a spatially periodic pattern with wavenumber $8$, and for initial condition zero except on $[0,0.05]\cup [0.1,0.15]$ where it is equal to $5$, the same kind of phenomenon appears and stabilizes on a pattern with wavenumber equal to $9$.
 For $\Lambda=1.6$ and initial conditions IC1, the wave number is $10$.
-For values of $\Lambda$ larger than $1.7$, the system no more stabilizes into stationary patterns and presents very complex irregular sequences of bump splitting, before presenting irregular spatio-temporal waves ($\Lambda=2.2$, Fig.~\ref{fig:SpaceTimeWaveAna}).
+As noise is further increased, the system starts presenting quasi-periodic spatio-temporal waves (Fig.~\ref{fig:SpaceTimeWaveAna}) similarly to the functional connectivity case.

 These bumps disappear in favor of a spatially homogeneous periodic activity when noise levels reach the bistable region, and this region turns into spatially homogeneous stationary solutions as noise is further increased, in the case corresponding to regions (B), (C) and (D).